Aviatyrannis: Description

-Like other early tyrannosauroids, Aviatyrannis was a rather small bipedal predator.
+Aviatyrannis was a rather small theropod.
 The holotype specimen IPFUB Gui Th 1, for example, is an ilium only ninety millimeters long.
 In 2016, Gregory S. Paul estimated its length at 1 m and its body mass at 4 kg; he also suggested that the holotype possibly belongs to a juvenile.
 The ilium is elongated and low with the typical tyrannosauroid vertical ridge on the outer blade surface above the hip joint.
 The teeth of the praemaxilla have a D-shaped cross-section.
 The maxillary and dentary teeth are elongated, only recurving near the top, with perpendicular denticles on both edges.
 Their bases are circular in cross-section; the top of the tooth crown is more flattened.

 Classification

 Aviatyrannis was in 2003 by Rauhut placed in the Tyrannosauroidea, in a basal position.
-Aviatyrannis is one of the oldest tyrannosauroids ever found, the oldest being Proceratosaurus (or, possibly, Iliosuchus).
+If this placement is correct, Aviatyrannis is one of the oldest tyrannosauroids ever found, the oldest being Proceratosaurus (or, possibly, Iliosuchus).
+However, a 2023 paper by Hattori et al. noted that the Aviatyrannis ilium is strikingly similar to that of the newly described deinocheirid Tyrannomimus.
+The authors argue that, though more detailed study is needed, Aviatyrannis could be the earliest known ornithomimosaur and possibly the earliest known deinocheirid, with one analysis recovering it as a sister taxon of Tyrannomimus and the other recovering it as an ornithomimosaur outside deinocheirids and ornithomimids.
+The results of their phylogenetic analyses are displayed in the cladogram below: